wfsaxton/ansible-desktop/README.md

 ## Installation

+Note: Before going any further it is recommended to fork this repository so that you can make changes and commit them back to your own repo.

 ### Ansible

-Note: We use the Ansible PPA because the Ubuntu repository contains version 2.0.
+Note: We use the Ansible PPA because the Ubuntu repository contains the older 2.0 version.

 ```
 sudo apt-get repository ppa:ansible/ansible
 sudo apt-get update
 sudo apt-get install git vim ansible
-git clone ???
+git clone git@github.com:krisleech/ansible-desktop.git
 cd ansible-desktop
 ```